 The agent works.
+You ship.

 Standard agent loop: plans, executes, edits, runs commands.
 No interruptions.
 Concept exposure is silently logged to your skill graph for later spaced retrieval.

-The agent is the same — Claude Code, Codex, T3 Code, OpenCode.
+The agent is the same: Claude Code, Codex, T3 Code, OpenCode.
 Your relationship with it changes.
 Default is Copilot; the system also auto-suggests modes based on the novelty of the files you're touching.

 Standard agent loop: plans, executes, edits, runs commands.
 No interruptions.
 Concept exposure is silently logged to your skill graph for later spaced retrieval.